The transport relief package has ended

 Government cuts 25c a litre off fuel excise in cost of living relief package (March 2022)(external link)

-The standard rates of road user charges will apply until the legislation is passed.
+The standard rates of road user charges apply from 1 July 2023.

 Road user charges (RUC) temporary reduction scheme

 A 25 cents a litre cut in FED came into effect in March 2022, which reduced the price of petrol at the pump by 25 cents a litre.
-This reduction now applies until 30 June 2023.
+This reduction applied until 30 June 2023.

-Half-price public transport fares, which have been in place since April 2022, will end on 30 June 2023.
+Half-price public transport fares were in place from April 2022 to 30 June 2023.